Total Live Articles: 385

 Refer suspected cases to GUM

-• 1st line: swab for viral PCR
+• 1st line: viral swab for PCR

 • Other investigations